asechiho/integration-testng/README.md

     }
 }
 ```
-Finally.
-Create guice initialization class.
+**Finally**: create guice initialization class.
 Can be only one class with @GuiceInitialization.
 ```java
 @GuiceInitialization
 public class DefaultGuice implements IGuiceInitialization {